squishy-scsi/squishy/README.md

 The hardware is licensed under the [CERN-OHL-S], the full text of which can be found in the [`squishy-scsi/hardware/LICENSE`] file.

-The software and gateware are licensed under the [BSD-3-Clause], the full text of which can be found in the [`LICENSE.software`] file.
+The software and gateware are licensed under the [BSD-3-Clause], the full text of which can be found in the [`LICENSE`] file.

 The documentation is licensed under the Creative Commons [CC-BY-SA 4.0], the full text of which can be found in the [`LICENSE.docs`] file.